 Local: No tax is authorized by statute.
 Home-rule units probably cannot collect license fees due to the restriction on licensing for revenue in the Illinois Constitution, Art.
 7, subsec.
 6(e).
-A tax on charitable-games operators' gross receipts likely would be invalid as an occupation tax.
+A tax on charitable games operators' gross receipts likely would be invalid as an occupation tax.

-Counties and municipalities are authorized to license and regulate raffles, and counties are authorized to license and regulate poker runs of nonprofit charitable, educational, religious, fraternal, veterans', labor, and some kinds of business organizations.
+Counties and municipalities are authorized to license and regulate raffles of nonprofit charitable, educational, religious, fraternal, veterans', labor, and some kinds of business organizations.
+Each county except Cook County must-and Cook County may-establish a system for licensing nonprofit organizations to operate "poker runs."
 (230 ILCS 15/1 ff.)

-At least 11 other states tax proceeds of charitable games.
+At least 12 other states tax proceeds of charitable games.
 In Alaska, an organization applying for a license to operate a game of chance or skill must pay 1% of net proceeds from gaming in the preceding year.
 Colorado has a tax at a rate set by regulation-currently 3% of adjusted gross proceeds (receipts minus payments to players).
+Kansas collects license fees on annual gross receipts from raffles: \$25 on gross receipts from \$25,001 to \$50,000; \$50 on \$50,001 to \$75,000; \$75 on \$75,001 to \$100,000; and \$100 for gross receipts over \$100,000.
 Net receipts of charitable games are also taxed in New Mexico (10% for nonprofit organizations); manufacturers and distributors pay 10% of gross receipts.
-Gross receipts are taxed in Minnesota (8.5%), Kentucky (0.53%), and Iowa (1%, at fairs only).
+Gross receipts are taxed in Minnesota (8.5%), Iowa (6%, for veterans' organizations holding card game tournaments), and Kentucky (0.962%).
 Minnesota also collects a combined receipts tax on gross receipts from gambling (excluding bingo, raffles, and paddlewheels) at four rates: 9% on gross receipts up to \$87,500; 18% on \$87,501 to \$122,500; 27% on \$122,501 to \$157,500; and 36% on any excess over \$157,500.
 Oklahoma collects a 10% tax on the price paid for all charity game equipment except bingo faces, U-PIK-EM bingo game sets, and break-open ticket games.
 Nebraska collects 2% of gross receipts from lotteries and raffles.
 North Dakota collects taxes on all gambling at 1% of gross receipts up to \$1,500,000 and 2.25% beyond that.
 New Hampshire charges \$6 or \$15 per package of "Lucky Seven" tickets sold to charitable organizations, depending on the type of ticket.
-Also in New Hampshire, charitable organizations pay 3% of gross receipts (if chips sold have no monetary value), or 10% of net receipts (if chips have monetary value), minus amounts spent by the state Racing and Charitable Gaming Commission on personnel and related expenses.
+Also in New Hampshire, charitable organizations pay 3% of gross receipts (if chips sold have no monetary value), or 10% of net receipts (if chips have monetary value), minus amounts spent by the state Lottery Commission on personnel and related expenses.
 West Virginia charges wholesalers and distributors of charitable raffle boards and games 20% of the retail value of boards and games sold to retailers.